Skip to Content

 You can make a Larry or Darryl in six simple steps!
 You’re going to make the template, then set aside and paint the cone.
 You’ll cut out the hat fabric.
 Then you’ll attach the fabric, then the beard, and then the nose.

-Cones to Use
+Cones to Pick

 Material for Beards